lcouget/m2-customattribute/Lcouget/CustomAttribute/Instructions.md

 4. Provide access details to the Magento instance where the module is set up and demonstrated.

-5. Submit the link to the repository and access details via email to [andred@ciandt.com] until July 8th 11am (or as soon as possible).
+5. Submit the link to the repository and access details via emai until July 8th 11am (or as soon as possible).